XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 * The source codes are written on the basis of the codes provided by the fully-open finite element code: Advanced Solver for Problems in Earth's ConvecTion, ASPECT.
 For details about ASPECT, refer to: https://github.com/geodynamics/aspect

 * This model can run on Linux platforms, for example, CentOS/Ubuntu LTS.
+Before running, refer to the relevant manual to download, install and configure the necessary running environment.